SalieriC/SUCC/README.md

 # SUCC - SWADE Unlimited Condition Changer

 This module is meant to change the condition icons in the SWADE system (v.1+) on Foundry VTT.
 It will not be customisable until we find the time to do so.
-For now it's main purpose is to provide the features [Combat Utility Belt](https://github.com/death-save/combat-utility-belt) cannot offer to the SWADE system for the time being (since the change of how conditions work and are applied in SWADE v.1+) which I need for [SWIM](https://github.com/SalieriC/SWADE-Immersive-Macros).
+For now its main purpose is to provide the features [Combat Utility Belt](https://github.com/death-save/combat-utility-belt) cannot offer to the SWADE system for the time being (since the change of how conditions work and are applied in SWADE v.1+) which I need for [SWIM](https://github.com/SalieriC/SWADE-Immersive-Macros).

 ## Priotisation roadmap
 1. Forced (for now) custom icons for existing status effects and their AEs.